 What form(s) does this medication come in?

 Each blue, round, film-coated tablet for immediate release contains 5 mg of desloratadine.
 Nonmedicinal ingredients: carnauba wax, cornstarch, dibasic calcium phosphate dihydrate, FD&C Blue No. 2 Lake, hydroxypropyl methylcellulose, lactose monohydrate, microcrystalline cellulose, polyethylene glycol, talc, titanium dioxide, and white beeswax.

-Each mL of clear, orange-coloured liquid with bubblegum flavouring, contains 0.5 mg of desloratadine.
-Nonmedicinal ingredients: bubblegum flavour, citric acid anhydrous, disodium edetate, FD&C Yellow No. 6, propylene glycol, purified water, sodium benzoate, sodium citrate dihydrate, sorbitol solution, and sucrose.
+Each mL of clear, orange liquid with bubble gum flavouring, contains 0.5 mg of desloratadine.
+Nonmedicinal ingredients: bubble gum flavour, citric acid anhydrous, disodium edetate, FD&C Yellow No. 6, propylene glycol, purified water, sodium benzoate, sodium citrate dihydrate, sorbitol solution, and sucrose.

 How should I use this medication?